Indonesia's Credit Rating Stable, Private SPBU Fuel Supply, Crypto Market Integrity

 One by One, Private Gas Station Fuel Supply Problems Resolved

-• The supply of fuel oil (BBM) from the private company BP has begun to return to public filling stations (SPBU) for the type of RON 92 in the Jabodetabek and West Java areas.
+• The supply of fuel oil (BBM) from private company BP has begun to recirculate at public fuel filling stations (SPBU) for the RON 92 type in the Jabodetabek and West Java regions.
 The return of the availability of this product comes from the procurement of base fuel RON 92 imported from PT Pertamina Patra Niaga through a business to business (B2B) mechanism.
-Observers consider the policy to be an effort by the government to restore governance in the downstream sector to a regulated policy.
-With a one-door fuel import procurement solution, private gas stations are no longer free in terms of importing fuel.
+Observers assess that the policy is a government effort to restore governance in the downstream sector to a regulated policy.
+With a one-stop fuel import procurement solution, private gas stations are no longer free to import fuel.

 Read the full story here.